cocos/cocos-docs/en/shader/surface-shader/shader-assembly.md

 This part is optional and is not necessary when rendering to ShadowMap.

-Select the surface material data structure corresponding toe the lighting model, as shown below.
+Select the surface material data structure corresponding to the lighting model, as shown below.

 ```glsl
 //Vertex Shader